mcabej/backend-task/README.md

 This will allow us to constraint model to the correct make.
 I would also not model the color just have as a property of Car.

 ## API Documentation
 There are several ways to document APIs.
-We could leverage the existing Postman this will be helpful for devs to quickly test their endpoints.
+We could leverage the existing Postman this will be helpful for devs to quickly test their endpoints, [Postman](https://learning.postman.com/docs/writing-scripts/test-scripts/) also have test scripts (in JavaScript) embedded so we can quickly write test to verify api responses.
 We could also use Swagger to auto generate api documentation for us.

 ## Known bugs and limitations
 - You cannot edit without providing BuildDate
 - Frontend does not support error handling
-- Test located in api folder does not quite work yet but services do
+- Test located in api folder does not quite work yet but test in services folder do (there are some api test embedded into postman)
+    - For example in Cars/Fetch list cars `pm.test('Response status code is 200', function () {
+          pm.response.to.have.status(200);
+      })`
 - .env shouldn't be existing in multiple places, e.g. inside services and root directory